easytarget/MQ-Pro-IO/GPIO-examples.md

 Adapter: Virtual device
 temp1:        +19.4°C
 ```
-<todo>, this is nonsense..
+**HOWEVER** : this is nonsense..
 I'm testing and the attached BME280 sensor is showing room temp as 22C..
 - check out the device tree, maybe a bad offset.
+Or some kind of calibration/reference voltage needed?